skrbox/whitebox_exporter/README.md

 # whitebox_exporter

-collect metrics from any http requests for prometheus
+whitebox_exporter is an exporter who can collect metrics from any http requests for prometheus system.

+we can collect metrics from a list of http request:

+- json response
+- xml response
+- html response
+- txt response
+- yaml response
+- response header

 ## Quick start